 - Instrument (contract, invoice, etc.) or reason for the debt

 - Bank or postal details for the payments

-Debt enforcement requests may be filled out online on the debt enforcement portal of the Swiss Federal Department of Justice and Police (FDJP).
+Debt enforcement requests may be filled out online on EasyGov, the online desk for companies.
 Just print the completed form, sign it and send it to the debt enforcement office.